 John McFall became the Ballet's third artistic director in 1994.
 McFall's imagination and innovative vision have brought contemporary and modern dance premieres, numerous new full-length ballets and several world premiere productions to Atlanta.
 His pioneering spirit has inspired collaborations between Big Boi of OutKast,Indigo Girls, The Red Clay Ramblers, the New Birth Missionary Baptist Church Choir, and the Michael O'Neal singers.

 McFall has created an ensemble company of extraordinary professional dancers from every corner of the world, including Uraguay, Taiwan, China, Mongolia, South Africa, Canada, and the United States.
 McFall is eager to provide the country's most innovative choreographers, including Christopher Hampson, Laurie Stallings, and Violette Verdy, with an artistic home while exposing Georgia audiences to exciting new works.

-In 1996, Atlanta Ballet opened the Centre for Dance Education, dedicated to nurturing young dancers while providing an outlet for adults to express their creativity through different courses.
-The Centre offers classes for children as young as two, an acclaimed pre-professional division, and a spectrum of colorful dance classes ranging from modern and jazz to flamenco and hip-hop.
+In 1995, John McFall established the Centre for Dance Education, identified Sharon Story as dean.
+The Centre is dedicated to nurturing young dancers while providing an outlet for adults to express their creativity through different courses.
+It offers classes for children as young as two, an acclaimed pre-professional division, and a spectrum of colorful dance classes ranging from modern and jazz to flamenco and hip-hop.
 Students enrolled in the Centre program enjoy opportunities to perform with the professional Company.
 Students receive first priority in casting for roles in the Atlanta Ballet's Nutcracker as well as other productions.

 The Centre for Dance Education also prides itself on its renowned community outreach programs.
 School programs have increased the spirit and grades of thousands of metro Atlanta school children.
 The Centre has been a tireless leader of dance education.